orbisgis/geoclimate/README.md

-# geoclimate
+# Geoclimate

 Geoclimate chain is a collection of spatial processes to produce vector maps of cities.
-First, algorithms are used to extract and transform OpenStreetMap data to a set of GIS layers (GeoClimate abstract model).
-The GIS layers are then processed  to compute urban indicators at three geographic scales : RSU, block and building (Bocher et al, 2018).
-These indicators are used to feed the TEB model, classify the urban tissues and build the LCZ zones.
+First, algorithms are used to extract and transform [OpenStreetMap](https://www.openstreetmap.org) (OSM) data to a set of GIS layers (GeoClimate abstract model).
+The GIS layers are then processed  to compute urban indicators at three geographic scales : RSU, block and building ([Bocher et al, 2018](http://dx.doi.org/10.1016/j.uclim.2018.01.008)).
+These indicators are used to feed the [TEB](http://www.umr-cnrm.fr/spip.php?article199) model, classify the urban tissues and build the *Local Climate Zones* ([LCZ](http://www.wudapt.org/lcz/)).

 The algorithms of the Geoclimate chain are implemented on top of the open source library OrbisData (https://github.com/orbisgis/orbisdata).
-Orbisdata provides a unique access point to query, manage, retrieve data from a PostGIS or a H2GIS database.
+Orbisdata provides a unique access point to query, manage, retrieve data from a [PostGIS](https://postgis.net/) or a [H2GIS](http://www.h2gis.org/) database.
 Orbisdata is based on lambda expressions and sugar programming methods introduced since JAVA 8.
 Orbisdata is closed to Groovy syntax and provide an elegant and fluent framework to easily manage geospatial data.
-The processing chain is packaged in the GeoClimate repository available as a set of  groovy scripts.
+The processing chain is packaged in the GeoClimate repository available as a set of  Groovy scripts.

 # Download

-Geoclimate is avalaible as maven artifact from the repository http://nexus.orbisgis.org
+Geoclimate is avalaible as a Maven artifact from the repository http://nexus.orbisgis.org

-To use the current snapshot add in the pom
+To use the current snapshot add in the `pom`

 ```xml
 <dependency>